Fujairah: Tourism

 The restored Fujairah Fort and the nearby Fujairah Museum are located in Fujairah City.
 Fujairah Heritage Village, near Madhab Spring Park, preserves some of the emirate's past.
 The main mosque is the large white Sheikh Zayed Mosque, the second largest in the UAE and a landmark that is visible from many locations in the centre of the city.
 It can hold around 28,000 worshippers.

 The Fujairah Museum opened its doors in 1991 and is home to archeological exhibits discovered in various parts of the emirate.
 Some of the exhibits date back to the sixth millennium BC while others are from Islamic rule of the city's more modern history.
 They include pottery, jewelry, and spearheads.
 The most famous item at the museum is an ostrich egg that dates back to 2,500 BC.

 On the seafront are Fujairah Corniche and Fujairah International Marine Club on Al Corniche Road.
 There is also bullfighting on Friday afternoons.
 To the north is Fujairah Beach on Al Faseel Road.

 The bullfighting held in Fujairah City is a significant public event.
 It does not include matadors like the Spanish form of bullfighting and does not kill the animals.
 It consists of two bulls locking horns, which can result in injuries.
 Families and betting to attend the events are not allowed.

 Most major hotels are on or close to Hamad Bin Abdulla Road and Al Corniche Road.

 Transportation

 The Sheikh Khalifa Bin Zayed Expressway (aka Sheikh Khalifa Highway), a dual carriageway road, links Fujairah City with Dubai and other parts of the UAE, passing through the mountains just inland from the city.
 This leads into Hamad Bin Abdulla Road, which continues through the city to the coast.

 The main airport in the emirate, Fujairah International Airport, is located to the south of Fujairah City.
 It currently mostly handles cargo traffic.
-Pakistan International Airlines became one the first passenger flights to fly into Fujairah Airport on the 25th of November 2021.
+Pakistan International Airlines became one of the first passenger flights to fly into Fujairah Airport on 25 November 2021.
 PIA now operates two weekly flights originating from Peshawar and Islamabad in Pakistan.

+Additionally, EgyptAir operates flights to Cairo, and SalamAir offers regular flights to Muscat and onwards to destinations in India and South East Asia, with seasonal flights to Salalah.

+The UAE's national railway, Etihad Rail, is set to connect Fujairah with other emirates, facilitating freight transport and reducing traffic congestion.
+This railway aims to link the industrial cities across the UAE, enhancing the transportation infrastructure of Fujairah and contributing to its economic growth.The first passenger station in the Etihad Rail network is currently under construction in the Sakamkam Area of Fujairah City.